Authing/docs/docs/en/guides/connections/enterprise/wecom-delegated-development-mode/README.md

 ## Caution.

-- If you do not have an Enterprise Wechat Service Provider account, please go to [Enterprise Wechat Service Provider website](https://open.work.weixin.qq.com/) and click on Become a **Enterprise Wechat Service Provider** first.
+- If you do not have an WeCom Service Provider account, please go to [WeCom Service Provider website](https://open.work.weixin.qq.com/) and click on Become a **WeCom Service Provider** first.
-- During the development process, you also need an Enterprise Wechat enterprise administrator account to authorize the operation of the application template developed on your behalf, you can modify the administrator rights at [Enterprise Wechat rights management page](https://work.weixin.qq.com/wework_admin/frame#profile/role).
+- During the development process, you also need an WeCom enterprise administrator account to authorize the operation of the application template developed on your behalf, you can modify the administrator rights at [WeCom rights management page](https://work.weixin.qq.com/wework_admin/frame#profile/role).
 - If you do not have a {{$localeConfig.brandName}} console account, please go to [{{$localeConfig.brandName}} Console console](https://authing.cn/) to register a developer account first.

 ## Step 1: Create a surrogate application

-Go to [Enterprise WeChat Service Provider Backend](https://open.work.weixin.qq.com/wwopen/developer#/index), click **Application Generation Development**, select **Create Generation Development Application Template**, and fill in the corresponding content.
+Go to [WeCom Service Provider Backend](https://open.work.weixin.qq.com/wwopen/developer#/index), click **Application Generation Development**, select **Create Generation Development Application Template**, and fill in the corresponding content.
 Go to the Configure Development Information page

 <img src="./images/01.png" >